petergrace1618/buying-history/README.md

 	cp Buyinghistory.txt bh.old
 ```

-This was all done in Cygwin using the command line and vi text editor, by the way.
+(This was all done in Cygwin using the command line and vi text editor, by the way.)

-At a certain point though I realized a couple things:
-- I wasn't keeping track of the "store" (eBay or Aamazon, etc.)
-- Some tapes were sold as a "lot" meaning multiple tapes sold as one item
-- The subtotal attribute was redundant
-- And once in a while I bought a CD
+In the back of my mind, though, I had a feeling that my XML schema may not be as robust as it could be, but I didn't give it much thought.
+Then one day it happened and I was confronted with the stark truth.
+On January 9 2010, I broke my schema.

+You see, some tapes are sold as a "lot" meaning multiple tapes sold as one item.
+I was using a `price` attribute on the `<album>` element for tapes sold individually and a `subtotal` attribute on the `<sale>` element for tapes sold as a lot.
+This had been adequate until one crisp January afternoon when I decided to buy a single tape and a lot from the same seller at the same time.
+And that was it.
+My Weltanschauung went kaput.

 In other words, my schema was inadequate.